LLiNDEE/linusl-cli-tool/README.md

-# CLI-TOOL-LinusConfig2.0
+# linusl-cli-tool 2.0
-Updated version of CLI-TOOL-CONFIG
+Updated version of linusl-cli-tool

 ## --- IF INSTALLED GLOBALLY ---